gabrielfalcao/kube-python-app-example/README.rst

 Deploying
 ---------

+NOTES:

-    NOTE: You need to have Toolbelt installed and configured locally
+- You need to have Toolbelt installed and configured locally

+- If you have any local commits please push to github to build the latest docker image of this repo and make it available to kubernetes for deployment.

 .. code:: bash